Integrate service or foreground community in your course

-There are many ways to incorporate a service lens in your course.
+There are many ways to incorporate a service lens into your course.
 Without leaving the classroom, faculty can dedicate a portion of the course to the public implications of their academic discipline or explore with students the broader societal impact of a particular field of study.
 Service courses may also include direct engagement with the community through mutually beneficial service or research projects for community organizations.

 ProCES courses often include:

 - content that helps students explore and formulate responses to pressing societal issues;

 - volunteer service linked with coursework; or

 - a community-based research project for a community organization;

 - a public presentation or facilitated discussion around course themes of relevance to local partners.

 Browse a list of current ProCES courses to see the breadth of service in the curriculum at Princeton.